MelGalera/Survival-Analysis-with-R/index.md

 In this project, the in-built dataset “rotterdam” from the survival package in R was used.
 This dataset has 2982 records of patients with primary breast cancers available in the Rotterdam tumor bank.
-It has 15
-variables:
+Primary breast cancer which is breast cancer that has not spread beyond the breast or the lymph nodes under the arm.
+The dataset has 15 variables/covariates:

 - `pid` : patient identifier
 - `year` : year of surgery